HERGC: Heterogeneous Experts Representation and Generative Completion for Multimodal Knowledge Graphs: Methodology

 \subsection{Multimodal Information Embedding}

 To enable effective fusion of multimodal information, we first encode each entity’s visual and textual modalities into embedding representations, denoted as $\mathbf{e}_\mathcal{V}$ and $\mathbf{e}_\mathcal{D}$, respectively.
-In addition to these modalities, the graph structure in the KG provides valuable graph contextual cues.
-Therefore, we also embed the structural information of each entity, resulting in a representation $\mathbf{e}_\mathcal{S}$.
+Additionally, we embed each entity's structural information from the KG into a structural representation $\mathbf{e}_\mathcal{S}$ to capture graph contextual cues.

 \textbf{Image and Text Embedding.} We utilize pre-trained models to encode the visual and textual information associated with each entity.
-Specifically, we adopt BERT \cite{devlin2019bert}, an encoder-only transformer model trained on large-scale textual corpora, to obtain text embeddings, and VGG \citep{simonyan2014very}, a convolutional neural network trained on large-scale image datasets, to extract visual features.
+To ensure a fair comparison, we maintain consistency with recent baselines \citep{zhang2025multiple,gao2025mixed} by adopting BERT \cite{devlin2019bert}, an encoder-only transformer model trained on large-scale textual corpora, for text embeddings, and VGG \citep{simonyan2014very}, a convolutional neural network trained on large-scale image datasets, for visual feature extraction.
 Each entity’s descriptive text and image are processed through BERT and VGG, respectively, yielding the initial modality-specific embeddings $\mathbf{e}_\mathcal{D}$ and $\mathbf{e}_\mathcal{V}$.

-\textbf{Structure Embedding.} To encode structural information from the MMKGC, we adopt TuckER \citep{balavzevic2019tucker}, a representative KGE model that learns entity and relation embeddings based on tensor factorization.
-We select TuckER to ensure consistency with the scoring function used in our retrieval module.
+\textbf{Structure Embedding.} To encode structural information from the MMKG, we adopt TuckER \citep{balavzevic2019tucker}, a representative KGE model that learns entity and relation embeddings via tensor factorization.
+TuckER is also employed as the scoring function in the retrieval module.
 The resulting embedding is taken as the structural representation $\mathbf{e}_\mathcal{S}$ for each entity.